Intra-School Competitions (Open to all qualifying WCL Students)

-The 1L Competition will be held in January, and consists of a negotiation simulation, in which 1L participants (in teams of two) can receive valuable feedback from current SDR members on how to improve negotiation tactics.
+The 1L Competition will be held in January, and consists of a negotiation simulation, in which 1L participants (in teams of two) can receive valuable feedback from current ADRHS members on how to improve negotiation tactics.
 Each pair will receive the problem approximately before the negotiation rounds and will be evaluated on individual performance.
 We recommend that interested students use this competition as a way to prepare for the Spring Qualifying Tournament.

 Spring Qualifying Tournament

-The Spring Qualifying Tournament (SQT) is the only way to earn a spot on one of SDR's Competition Teams and is open to all current WCL students.
+The Spring Qualifying Tournament (SQT) is the only way to earn a spot on one of ADRHS's Competition Teams and is open to all current WCL students.
 The SQT follows the same format as the 1L competition but since the number of competitors is higher, tends to be held on a Saturday and Sunday.

 ICC Commercial Mediation

-At ICC, qualifying SDR members tackle intricate international business problems using ICC commercial mediation rules.
+At ICC, qualifying ADRHS members tackle intricate international business problems using ICC commercial mediation rules.
 Held in February in Paris each year, this prestigious international competition includes training sessions and is a major educational opportunity for teams sent from across the globe.

 Frankfurt Investment Arbitration Moot

 Held in March every year in Frankfurt, Germany, the Investment Arbitration Moot is a moot court-style competition in which students respond to questions from a panel of experts about a complex foreign investment dispute.
 Competitors are provided with a case study in advance and must research substantive foreign investment protection law.